 - don't start with a video or a Google doc, spreadsheet or presentation

 - avoid adding timers to videos

 - ease into it, ask an easy question first and then build up to the more difficult questions

 - add an example answer in the suggested answer field when relevant.

-Vervoe's AI feature is currently in learning mode and will become more accurate as you continue to grade talent trials.
+Vervoe's AI feature is currently in learning mode and will become more accurate as you continue to grade skills assessments.

 Find answer to most of your AI questions here.